-Other credible products include AceMoney and YNAB.
+Credible options include AceMoney and YNAB.
 Generally, these alternatives tend to be less expensive and sport a simpler interface, but the trade-off is that they have fewer features and are less tailored for Canadians.
-Apple users might consider iBank, which runs on Mac OSX, iPhones and iPads.
+Apple users might consider Banktivity, which runs on Mac OSX, iPhones and iPads.

 For those comfortable storing their intimate financial secrets in “the cloud,” there is a plethora of web-based services.
 Intuit offers Mint, a free online product that’s been praised for its simple design and ease of use.
-Competitors include MoneyStrands and PocketSmith.
+Competitors include PocketSmith, which allows you to run scenarios so you can, in effect, see into your financial future.
 Despite assurances about modern encryption and other measures, security breaches pose an obvious risk.
 And according to the Financial Consumer Agency of Canada, providing a web service with your user ID and passwords to aggregate your data may violate your financial institutions’ online user agreements.